OSU-BMBL/A-phylogenetic-model-for-understanding-the-effect-of-gene-duplication-on-cancer-progression/README.md

 This program implements the Bayesian phylogenetic model for gene duplication and deletion.

 ## Environment
 Mac OS system is recommanded.
-An executable file is also included for windows users.
+An executable file is also included for windows users.(Tested 5/9/2019)

 # Usage